Why understanding Human Factors enhances performance and safety in aviation

 - Workload, stress and fatigue management

-Importantly, our facilitators are renowned specialists in aviation human factors – providing participants with the latest human factors knowledge to enhance performance and safety within their own organisation.
+Importantly, our facilitators are renowned specialists in aviation human factors.
+As a result, providing participants with the latest human factors knowledge to enhance performance and safety within their own organisation.

 2-Day Aviation Maintenance Human Factors Course